Area of a triangle: Using vectors

-where $\mathbf a$, $\mathbf b$, and $\mathbf c$ are vectors to the triangle's vertices from any arbitrary origin point, so that $\mathbf b - \mathbf a$ and $\mathbf c - \mathbf a$ are the translation vectors from vertex $A$ to each of the others, and $\wedge$ is the wedge product.
-If vertex $A$ is taken to be the origin, this simplifies to $\tfrac12\| \mathbf b \wedge \mathbf c \|$.
+where a, b, and c are vectors to the triangle's vertices from any arbitrary origin point, so that b – a and c – a are the translation vectors from vertex A to each of the others, and ∧ is the wedge product.
+If vertex A is taken to be the origin, this simplifies to $\tfrac12\| \mathbf b \wedge \mathbf c \|$.

-The oriented relative area of a parallelogram in any affine space, a type of bivector, is defined as $\mathbf u \wedge \mathbf v$ where $\mathbf u$ and $\mathbf v$ are translation vectors from one vertex of the parallelogram to each of the two adjacent vertices.
+The oriented relative area of a parallelogram in any affine space, a type of bivector, is defined as u ∧ v where u and v are translation vectors from one vertex of the parallelogram to each of the two adjacent vertices.
 In Euclidean space, the magnitude of this bivector is a well-defined scalar number representing the area of the parallelogram.
 (For vectors in three-dimensional space, the bivector-valued wedge product has the same magnitude as the vector-valued cross product, but unlike the cross product, which is only defined in three-dimensional Euclidean space, the wedge product is well-defined in an affine space of any dimension.)